portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

-# Standardization Recommendations and Decisions
+# Standardization, Recommendations and Decisions

 This document sumarizes all the decisions addopted during this project with the objective to develop a set of recommendations and best practices for the API definition.

-## camelcase
+## camelCase
 - Naming convention for fields: camelCase.

 ## Open API version 3